RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 1. Prepare the answer file with the answers to the [installation questions](#installation-questions).

-    The answer file can contain any of the parameters for the installation questions and `yes` or `no` to indicate the answer for the question.
+    The answer file can contain any of the parameters for the installation questions and indicate the answer for the question with `yes` or `no`.

     For example: